flightaware/dump1090/README.md

 It is designed to build as a Debian package, but should also be buildable on many other Linux or Unix-like systems.

+## Differences between the original flightaware version and this one
+This seems to be the first workinggg dump1090 version with soapySDR support!
+Since I only have a LimeSDR mini for testing, this is the only tested version at the moment.
+Feel free to do further tests!

+Tested with:
+- LimeSDR mini

 ## Building under bullseye, buster, or stretch

 ```bash